 - Athletes who play indoor sports and who are actively engaged in competition or practice (masks are still required on sidelines and in team meetings)

 - Small indoor private gatherings when everyone is vaccinated

 - Children under two years of age should not wear a face-covering due to the risk of suffocation

 It is important to use and handle masks properly.
 A mask should fit snugly around both your mouth and nose, and it should not have holes or tears in the fabric.
 Cloth face coverings should be washed frequently, ideally after each use, and certainly daily.
 If you are not able to wash it after each use, wash your hands or use alcohol-based hand sanitizer immediately after putting it back on and avoid touching your face.

 Do I need to social distance?

-There will be no physical distancing requirements, but the state maintains that businesses retain the right to make their own rules, such as requiring customers to wear masks.
+There will be no physical distancing requirements, but the state maintains that businesses retain the right to make their own rules.

 Should I travel?